quko-tech/quko-tech.github.io/content/english/_index.md

 portfolio:
   enable: true
   bg_image: "images/feature-bg.jpg"
-  title: "DATA IS POWER"
+  title: "KNOWLEDGE IS POWER"
-  content: "Sensors give us the possibility of \"seeing the invisible\": by properly processing specific data and analysing trends, it's possible to gather information about an athlete's performance that otherwise would go completely unseen.
+  content: "Sensors offer us the ability to \"see the invisible\": through appropriate data processing and trend analysis, it is possible to acquire valuable information that would otherwise go completely unnoticed.

-  In Mako, we believe that trainers should not be the ones to try to interpret raw data from sensors.
-It is because of this that we offer them state-of-the-art solutions that help them get both the cualitative and cuantitative results they require for analysing a recording.
+  At Qumio, we are aware of the problem that can arise from the interpretation of the raw data acquired and its transformation into quantifiable parameters that can be applied on a day-to-day basis.
+That is why we offer cutting-edge solutions that help our clients to obtain the qualitative and quantitative results required to analyze the desired activity.

-  We believe in the one-to-one relationship with a team's technical staff in order to fully adapt the data acquisition and processing stages to the specific needs of their sport or athletes.
+  We believe in maintaining a close and trusting relationship with our customers in order to fully tailor data processing and acquisition to their specific needs.
   "
   button:
     enable: true
-    label: "View Works"
+    label: "Ver productos"
     link: "project/"